intersystems/git-source-control/README.md

 ## Notes

+### Menu Options
+Documentation for the various git-source-control menu options can be found [here](/docs/menu-items.md).

 ### Mapping Configuration
 To specify where files should go relative to your repository root, add mappings via the "Settings" menu item.
 A mapping has three parts:
 * The file extension to use: e.g., CLS, MAC.
 As a special case for web application files, use "/CSP/" as the mapping.